editorconfig/editorconfig-emacs/README.md

 Please feel free to submit issues if you find such modes!

-### editorconfig-format-buffer does not work with lsp-mode
+### `editorconfig-format-buffer` does not work well with lsp-mode

 By default, [lsp-mode][] configures indent-region-function so that Emacs uses language servers' `textDocument/rangeFormatting` request to format text in buffers.
-So EditorConfig settings are ignored in this case unless language servers themselves support loading configs from `.editorconfig`.
+So EditorConfig settings are ignored unless language servers themselves support loading configs from `.editorconfig`.

-To avoid this behavior ad-hocly, set lsp-enable-indentation to nil.
+To avoid this behavior ad-hocly, set `lsp-enable-indentation` to nil.